Tooro sub-region: History

 In 1967, Milton Obote abolished the Uganda traditional monarchies.
 When Yoweri Museveni restored them in 1993, the sub-region had shrunk to its present size after Obudhingiya bwa Bwamba in Bundibugyo district and Obusinga bwa Rwenzururu in Kasese district became independent.
 The sub-region was home to an estimated 2 million people in 2002.

+Administrative divisions

+The sub-region comprises six districts and one city, as reported in the 2024 census results published by the Uganda Bureau of Statistics (UBOS) through CityPopulation.de.